Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Background and Problem Formulation

+where we have introduced the Jacobian or sensitivity matrix $J_{k,j}=\frac{\partial y_k}{\partial \theta_j}$ whose entries denote the sensitivity of prediction $k$ to changes in parameter $j$.
+In Eq.~\eqref{eq:JTJ}, $M$ denotes the number of observations.

 The entries of the FIM indicate the sensitivity of the model's trajectory to changes in each pair of parameters.
 A high score indicates that a parameter pair has a strong influence on model dynamics, while a small score indicates a “sloppy” direction (parameter values can change a great deal without much changing $\mathbf y$).
 The curvature of the likelihood function converts distances in parameter space to distances on the manifold in data space, making the FIM a Riemannian metric tensor on the model manifold in data space.
+It is important to note that the physical units of parameters can strongly affect the values of the FIM.
+For this reason, it is common to perform dimensional analysis before sloppy model analysis as we do throughout this study.

 In general the curvature of the likelihood surface does not align with the bare parameters.
 Rather, the characterization of the model's sloppiness aligns with the eigenvectors of $\mathcal{I}$.
 Eigenvalues of the FIM are related to the singular value decomposition of $J=U\Sigma V^T$: